Is my favorite new TV show this year a ripoff?

 Like

-even an idea as outlandish as dinosaurs are back, which really I'm surprised anyone else has had.
+even an idea as outlandish as dinosaurs are back, which really I'm surprised anyone else that had, like everything is probably going to come from somewhere else.
+Yep, absolutely.

 So Michael Creighton was an incredibly prolific and successful writer who, at least sometimes, was inspired by other people's ideas.